markstringer-dti/markstringer-dti.github.io/dti.md

 We're all probably agreed in theory that communication is a good thing.
 But what *kind* of conversation is a good thing?

 If there is a kind of conversation that's a good kind, why is there so much bad communication?
 Communication that isn't the right kind?
-And once we know what kind of communication is the right kind, what can we do to ensure that that's the the kind of communication that we have from now on?
+And once we know what kind of communication is the right kind, what can we do to ensure that that's the kind of communication that we have from now on?

 What kind of conversation is the good kind?
 These ideas are based on the work of Patsy Rhodenberg.